NataliaKarpowicz/Sudoku/README.md

 # Sudoku

-This is a sudoku game for phones with android system.
+This is a sudoku game for phones with system android.

 ## Author